Last Updated on November 7, 2024 by Amrita Das

 By leveraging various real estate tax strategies such as postponing capital gains through a 1031 Exchange, safeguarding your gains with a self-directed IRA, and more strategies you can significantly reduce or even eliminate taxes on your rental income while remaining compliant with IRS rules.

-Please read on to find some tips for deferring taxes, minimizing liability, and increasing your ROI on rental properties.
+Please read this guide to find some tips for deferring taxes, minimizing liability, and increasing your ROI on rental properties.
 So let’s dive in and learn how to pay no taxes on rental income.

 Postponing Capital Gains through a 1031 Exchange